 It's the methodology that has been used by the world's top performers for over three decades.
 It can help you break grammar into easily digestible chunks.
-In other words, the deep learning provides you with a step-by-step blueprint to go through any grammar in the most efficient manner.
+In other words, the deep learning provides you with a step-by-step blueprint to master grammar of any language.
 It can replace any teacher if you know how to use it.

 But let's start with the basics.